xalaida/laravel-translatable/README.md

 composer require nevadskiy/laravel-translatable
 ```

-## 📄 Documentation
+## 📑 Documentation

 Documentation for the package can be found in the [Wiki section](https://github.com/nevadskiy/laravel-translatable/wiki).

 ## ✨ Laravel Nova

-There is a [small package](https://github.com/nevadskiy/nova-translatable) for the Laravel Nova admin that adds support for translatable fields.
+There is a [small package](https://github.com/nevadskiy/nova-translatable) for the Laravel Nova that adds support for translatable fields.

-## 📑 Changelog
+## 📄 Changelog

 Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.

 ## ☕ Contributing

 Thank you for considering contributing.
 Please see [CONTRIBUTING](.github/CONTRIBUTING.md) for more information.

-## 🔓 Security

-If you discover any security related issues, please [e-mail me](mailto:nevadskiy@gmail.com) instead of using the issue tracker.

 ## 📜 License